 When in 1860 and 1862 the Taipings moved to conquer Shanghai, England took notice.
 Defense of this valued British treaty port was pivotal and General Gordon ➚ was sanctioned to help the Qing forces defeat the rebels.
 Gordon with his 'Ever Victorious Army ➚' recaptured Suzhou and Nanjing with the death of Hong and many of his followers.

 This was more than a geo-political tussle; the rebellion cost millions of human lives, with 20 to may be 50 million dead it rates above World War I ➚ in the number of casualties.
 Much of this brutality was at the hands of the Manchus who made ‘scorched earth’ reprisals against the rebels.
 The Taiping Rebellion was a grass-roots rebellion fought by ordinary peasants and not by trained armies.
 It had great influence on those taking part in the next Chinese Civil War (1927-1950) between the Nationalists and Communists when the Communists relied on the support of the rural poor people.
-With the aid of foreign mercenaries and imported arms, China learned how to use modern weaponry and military tactics.
-Mao Zedong for instance studied the tactics of General Zeng Guofan ➚ the leading Qing military genius, who in turn had learned them from General Gordon.
+With the aid of foreign mercenaries and imported arms, China learned how to discipline an army, use modern weaponry and update military tactics.
+Mao Zedong for instance learned from General Zeng Guofan ➚ the leading Qing military genius, who in turn had learned them from General Gordon.

 After the fall of Nanjing, the Qing system of control lay in tatters, the Manchu rulers had given up control to local leaders (warlords) such as Li Hongzhang ➚ to fight the Taipings in an echo of the break-up of the Tang dynasty.
 The Qing Emperors never again ruled China directly, they had to administer with the backing of the strong local warlords.
 Dowager Empress Cixi who is widely seen as the villain who gave in to foreign demands was left very little room to maneuver.
 The warlords that ruled much of China as a result of the Taiping Rebellion were left firmly in control, if China’s long history was to be repeated it could well have been one of these warlords who went on to found a new dynasty.
 In fact it was Sun Yatsen’s Republican movement that became the winner and Imperial China came to an end.